How will BREXIT affect contractors?

 Posted on 21st February 2020 by Phil Ainley MCIM CMktr

-However, it is still a point that needs addressing.
-As with the roll-out of private sector off-payroll reform in April 2020, leaving the EU still poses a lot of questions to an extremely valuable sector in the UK’s economy.
+As with the roll-out of private sector off-payroll reform in April 2021, leaving the EU still poses a lot of questions to an extremely valuable sector in the UK’s economy.
 Indeed, the UK’s self-employed contributed £271 billion to the UK economy in 2017 and £275 billion In 2018.

 Theoretically, in the short-term nothing much should change, but as can already been seen with the off-payroll reform companies can make decisions early.
 Some are knee-jerk decisions while others are well thought out, either way they tend to have an affect on both contractors and the economy.
 Therefore any business decisions made about BREXIT could be felt for a long time.